HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 spend as a whole as records cannot be changed. -> change outputs, excess returned to self-controlled address

-No need to maintain states for each wallet or address.
+No need to maintain states for each wallet or address. -> client side

 refresh, outputs have pukey scripts (in code scriptPubKey) attached in order to be used.